lukeoliver1776/k8s-caph/README.md

 brew install kubectl kind clusterctl helm hcloud kubectx kubernetes-cli
 ```

-If you have some of these components installed already, makek sure they are the most recent version
+If you have some of these components installed already, make sure they are the most recent version

 ```
 brew upgrade
 ```

-## Active the variables in env
+## Activate the Variables In .env

-Turn your .env file into real exported variables accessable to our system
+Turn your .env file into real exported variables accessible to our system

 ```
 set -a